The Official Dos and Don'ts of Cocktail Attire for Women

 Even if you aim to dress up a pair of denim (yes, it's possible), risking being underdressed is never worth it.
 However, you don't have to wear a dress to be dressy.
 Polished trousers are just as effective.

 Nothing looks sloppier than a slouchy tote bag slumped over your shoulder—especially alongside a nice dress.
 A clutch or a mini bag always reads as elegant and refined.

 Despite the color or material of your clothing, wrinkles are always noticeable and unprofessional.
 Using a steamer is one of the best (and quickest) ways to get rid of wrinkles.

 Do: Choose One Standout Accessory

-Even Coco Chanel recommended taking off one accessory before you leave the house, and when she speaks, we listen.
-Competing accessories aren't a good look on anyone, so your best bet is choosing one standout item that you really love.
+Even Coco Chanel recommended taking off one accessory before you leave the house (and when she speaks, we listen).
+Your best bet is wearing one standout accessory that you really love.